openstack-archive/tripleo-image-elements/elements/haproxy/README.md

 * port: Port to connect to for the node.
 This overrides any port value defined in haproxy.services.

+If haproxy is configured to bind to a virtual IP with keepalived sysctl must be configured to use "net.ipv4.ip_nonlocal_bind = 1" This setting allows allows a program like HA-Proxy to create listening sockets on network interfaces that do not actually exist on the server.
+* This can be set in heat meatadata for node properties.
+EX: in overcloud-source.yaml for controllerConfig under properties:
+        sysctl:
+          net.ipv4.ip_nonlocal_bind: 1

 Example Configurations
 ----------------------